London to Los Angeles to Langkawi

 Here is our guide to earning Velocity Points with our global network of airline partners

 First things first.
 You know how you earn Velocity Points when you fly with Virgin Australia?
 Well, you can also earn Velocity Points with our 15 airline partners, travelling to over 600 destinations worldwide.
-The only difference is you earn based on miles flown not dollars spent.# The exact earn rate differs depending on the airline, the fare type you’ve chosen, and whether you’re a Platinum, Gold or Silver Velocity member but we’re here to break it down for you and make sure that you’re earning Velocity Points wherever you can across the globe.
+The only difference is you earn based on miles flown not dollars spent.# The exact earn rate differs depending on the airline, the fare type you’ve chosen, and whether you’re a Platinum, Gold, Silver or Red Velocity member but we’re here to break it down for you and make sure that you’re earning Velocity Points wherever you can across the globe.

 Whether your destination is Seattle, Salt Lake City or Saks Fifth Avenue, you can earn Velocity Points with our partner Delta Air Lines when you book an eligible fare to or within the states.
 You can book directly with Delta Air Lines on the Virgin Australia website, just make sure you enter your Velocity membership number as part of your booking details.

 Fancy a luau instead?
 Earn Velocity Points with our partner Hawaiian Airlines when you book an eligible fare through their website and include your Velocity membership number in your booking.

 If you’re looking at a European vacay but you still want to earn Velocity Points, you can choose between flying on eligible fares with Singapore Airlines, Etihad Airways and Virgin Atlantic.

 Book directly on virginaustralia.com or on our partners website to earn Velocity Points - all you need to do is add your Velocity membership number when asked what loyalty program you’re a part of.